Pallet Sizes Guide: Standard Dimensions Worldwide

 - Extremely heavy products requiring reinforced construction

-- Odd-shaped products that don't fit standard footprints
+- Odd-shaped products that do not fit standard footprints

 - Specialized equipment or machinery